twiatrak/Backpropagation-Engine-and-Neural-network-implementation-in-R/README.md

 - **Custom Neural Network**: Allows users to define the structure of a neural network.
 - **Performance Tracking**: Can track and visualize the performance metrics during training.

-## Requirements
-To run the code, you will need the following:
-- R version 4.0.0 or higher
-- Recommended R packages:
-  - `ggplot2`
-  - `dplyr`

 ## Installation
 1. Clone this repository: